Amatofrancesco99/Gas_consumption-prediction/README.md

 Here you can find the link to the online presentation (with Google presentation), of our Project:
 - https://docs.google.com/presentation/d/1zYLSI41E4u1VUiTPdPAUXHwIuH8_YJX_rXSlHct1qto

-You can also get the *"presentation_pdf"* in this repository, if you go to *"Presentation"* folder.
+You can also get the *"presentation.pptx"* in this repository, if you go to *"Presentation"* folder.

 ***